denysdovhan/wtfjs/README-pl-pl.md

 parseInt("08"); // 0 if not support ECMAScript 5
 ```

-**💡 Explanation:** If the input string begins with "0", radix is eight (octal) or 10 (decimal).
+**💡 Wytłumaczenie:** If the input string begins with "0", radix is eight (octal) or 10 (decimal).
 Exactly which radix is chosen is implementation-dependent.
 ECMAScript 5 specifies that 10 (decimal) is used, but not all browsers support this yet.
 For this reason always specify a radix when using `parseInt`.

 `parseInt` always convert input to string: